Home Ā» Recipes Ā» Salads

 Frequently asked questions

-The southwest salad is a Tex-Mex dish that came about in southern Texas many years ago when the Tejano people created their favorite Mexican cuisine.
-What goes into a southwest salad varies depending on who makes it.
-Sometimes it has poblano or jalapeno peppers, roasted sweet potatoes, Mexican seasonings, herbs and spices, and in most cases chopped bacon.
+The southwest salad is a Tex-Mex dish that originated in southern Texas many years ago, when Tejano people created their favorite Mexican cuisine.
+What goes into a Southwest salad varies depending on who makes it.
+Sometimes it has poblano or jalapeƱo peppers, roasted sweet potatoes, Mexican seasonings, herbs and spices, and, in most cases, chopped bacon.
 But it typically has leafy greens, veggies, cheese, some kind of protein like meat or beans, and salad dressing.

 More salad recipes to try: